mkoniari/LegalDivEval/README.md

 C source code for diversity task evaluation (trec - ndeval) can be found [here](http://trec.nist.gov/data/web/09/ndeval.c)

 ## Results
-Our results can be found [here](https://github.com/mkoniari/LegalDivEval/tree/master/results) For each query, our initial set N contains the top - n query results.
+Our results can be found  [here](https://github.com/mkoniari/LegalDivEval/tree/master/results).

+For each query, our initial set N contains the top - n query results.
 The interpolation parameter l [0..1] is tuned in 0.1 steps separately for each method.

 We present the evaluation results for the methods employed, using the aforementioned evaluation metrics, at cut-off values of 5, 10, 20 and 30, as typical in TREC evaluations.
-Results are presented with fixed parameter n = |N|.
 Note that each of the diversification variations, is applied in combination with each of the diversification algorithms and for each user query

 ## Citing